MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-template.md

 You deploy shielded virtual machines in the System Center Virtual Machine Manager (VMM) compute fabric using a signed virtual machine hard disk (VHDX) and optionally with a VM template.
 This article describes how to add signed template disks to VMM, configure a shielding utility disk, deploy new shielded VMs, and convert the existing VMs to shielded VMs in VMM.

+This article describes how to configure a shielded template disk and utility disk in VMM to provision new shielded VMs and convert existing VMs to shielded VMs.

 ## Before you start

 Here are some considerations before you start configuring a shielded template disk and utility disk: